Meet the LUFA Team

 LUFA is a research group led by Dr. Jess Vogt at DePaul University, located in the beautifully-treed neighborhood of Lincoln Park in Chicago, Illinois.
 We are based in the Department of Environmental Science & Studies and frequently collaborate with people from around the Chicagoland area and beyond!
 Learn more about individual members of our team below.

-Jess is an Assistant Professor in the Department of Environmental Science and Studies (ENV) at DePaul University (Chicago, Illinois).
+Jess is an Associate Professor in the Department of Environmental Science and Studies (ENV) at DePaul University (Chicago, Illinois).
 She received her PhD, MPA, and MSES from the School of Public and Environmental Affairs at Indiana University (Bloomington, Indiana), and her B.A. in biology and environmental studies from Lawrence University (Appleton, Wisconsin).
 As leader of LUFA, she studies tree planting, neighborhoods, and urban social-ecological systems through the lens of sustainability science.
 She is passionate about creating spaces in which everyone can find their place to contribute to creating a world where all can thrive and flourish.
 Her quest is to answer the question, How can we create more resilient communities of humans and nature?

 AT LEFT: Jess is standing in front of to a propped up dead tree branch in Dongling Park in Shenyang, Lioning, China, during the Urban Forests and Sustainability International Symposium in May 2016.